-Parameter Name Description Write Priority This is the element in the third-party device's Priority Array to which the input value will be written.
-By default the value is priority 16, but it can be set in the range 1-16.
-Relinquish on High to Low If this box is checked, the controller will relinquish the Priority Array element set in the Write Array constant (i.e. set it to null) when the Write Control input goes from high to low.
-COV Value If this constant is set, then writing will only take place if the Value In value changes by the amount specified here during the time period specified in Min.
-COV Time .
-Min.
-COV Time In order to avoid a continuously-changing Value In value generating too much traffic on the BACnet system, you can limit how often the value is sent to the third-party object by setting a minimum time between send here.
+Parameter Name Description Write Priority This is the element in the 3^{rd} -party device's Priority Array to which the input value will be written.
+By default the value is priority 16 , but it can be set in the range $1-16$.
+Relinquish on High to Low If this box is checked, the controller will relinquish the Priority Array element set in the Write Priority constant (i.e. set it to null) when the Write Control input C goes from high to low.
+Write Control rising edge one shot If this option is selected, the controller will write the current Value In value to the third-party device when the Write Control C changes from OFF to ON.
+This option is only available if the Write Control input C is connected.
+Fixed interval / Fixed interval when Write Control high Note: If the Write Control input C is connected, the name of this parameter changes and writing is enabled only when Write Control C is set to ON (high).
+If it is not connected, writing is constantly enabled.
+If this option is selected then the controller will write the current Value In value to the 3 rd -party device at regular intervals as specified in the Time Interval field.
+By default this interval is set to 60 seconds.
+COV - On value change / COV - On value change when Write Control high Note: If the Write Control input C is connected, the name of this parameter changes and writing is enabled only when Write Control C is set to ON (high).
+If it is not connected, writing is constantly enabled.
+If this option is selected then the controller will write to the 3 rd -party device only if the Value In value changes by the amount specified in the Min value change before writing during the time period specified in Min time between writes .
+Min value change before writing This parameter specifies the amount by which the Value In value must change in order for 3 rd -party writing to occur.
+Min time between writes In order to avoid a continuously-changing Value In value generating too much traffic on the BACnet system, you can limit how often the value is sent to the 3 rd -party object by setting a minimum time here.
 This value is the number of seconds between sends.
-COV Once High If this box is checked, the controller will write to the third-party device only if the Write Control is set to ON and the Value In changes by the COV value.
-One Shot Write Low to High If this box is checked, the controller will write the current Value In value to the third-party device when the Write Control changes from OFF to ON.
-Time Once High If the check box in this parameter is checked, the controller will write the Value In value to the third-party device repeatedly at the frequency set in the parameter's value box.
-By default this is set to 5 seconds.
+Write value periodically when change of value is too small If this checkbox is ticked then even if the Value In value does not change by the Min value change before writing, the controller will write the current Value In value to the 3 rd -party device at regular intervals as specified in the Time Interval field.
+By default this interval is set to 60 seconds.